nharakh00/Retail_Analytics_Project/README.md

 ## Case

 ### Intro
-Super Mart Grocery is a (fictional) grocery store based in India.
+Supermart Grocery is a (fictional) grocery store based in India.
 Their Store is in the Tamil Nadu state and has customers from south, east, central, and western regions.

 ### Questions and Stakeholders: